All Episodes

 We don't torture and murder people.

-You look at China where they've got a million prisoners in concentration camps.
+You look at China, where they've got a million prisoners in concentration camps.

 You look at Putin where he's got prisoners in Siberia.

-He he tortures and murders his political opponents.
+He tortures and murders his political opponents.

 Donald Trump doesn't do that.